Summarize this article with

-Account takeover fraud leads to financial losses and damages a company's reputation, eroding customer trust.
+ATO fraud leads to financial losses and damages a company's reputation, eroding customer trust.
 Businesses must consider implementing a fraud prevention solution to detect and prevent account takeover attacks.
-In this post, I'll cover what account takeover fraud is, how it works, and ways businesses can prevent ATO attempts.
+In this post, I'll cover what account takeover fraud is, how it works, and ways businesses can detect and prevent ATO attempts.

 What is account takeover fraud?